 Specifications of standard detonators

-1. Description of the standard detonator (European)
+Description of the standard detonator

-According to the elements of the standard detonator indicated in Figure A1.1 by letters A-G the following specifications apply:
+According to the elements of the standard detonator the following specifications apply:

-A) Blasting cap
+A) Detonator

-The blasting cap shall be hollow-drawn from copper with not more than 5% zinc, where an alloy is used.
-The cap shall have an outer diameter of 7.0 mm ± 0.1 mm.
-The wall thickness shall be 0.24 mm ± 0.05 mm.
+The detonator shell shall be hollow-drawn from either copper (with not more than 5% zinc, where an alloy is used) or aluminium.
+The cap shall have an outer diameter of 7.0 mm to 7.6 mm.
 The thickness at the bottom of the cap shall be 0.42 mm ± 0.05 mm.

 B) Secondary charge

-The secondary charge shall be PETN and with a mass of 0.60 g ± 0.01 g.
-The secondary charge is pressed into the bottom of the blasting cap and shall have no gaps or air spaces.
+The secondary charge shall be PETN and with a mass of 0.450 to 0.475 g and pressed at a minimum of 26 MPa.
+The secondary charge is pressed into the bottom of the detonator and shall have no gaps or air spaces.

 C) Primary charge

-The primary charge shall be fully contained in the tube (D) and shall consist of not more than 0.10 g of a primary explosive (preferably lead-free).
-The primary charge usually will not fully fill the space inside the tube (D).
+The primary charge shall be of a primary explosive (preferably lead-free).
 It needs to be in direct contact to the secondary charge.

-D) Tube

-This tube acts as protection of the primary charge against fragments which could cause a sympathetic detonation.
-The length of the tube hall be 10-15 mm, the outer diameter shall be such to fit snugly into the detonator cap, the wall thickness of the tube shall be not less than 1 mm, and the inner diameter is typically not less than 2 mm.

-E) Fuse head

-The fuse head shall have a protection against electrostatic discharge.
-The fuse head charge shall contain not more than 50 mg of a primary explosive (preferably lead-free).
-The distance between the fuse head (E) and the tube (D) shall be in the range of 3-10 mm.
-The electric parameters of the bridge wire in the fuse head shall be of an electrically insensitive type.
-The no-fire current shall be 0.45 A (Ampere) or greater, the no-fire impulse shall be 8 mJ/Ohm or greater.

-F) Spark gap

-There shall be a narrow air gap ("spark gap") between the exposed lead wires of the fuse head (E) and the blasting cap (A).
-The plug (G) must leave room for a spark to the lead wires, and a crimping may be used to generate a fold to even further narrow the gap.
-The distance between the fuse head and the nearest metallic parts shall be sufficiently large, such that the spark gap is functional.

-G) Plug

-The plug tightly surrounds the lead wires and forms together with the crimping of the blasting cap (A) a tight closure of the blasting cap.

 The following information shall serve to understand the permissible variations in design beyond the above specifications:

-The blasting cap (A) may in principle have a hollow, indented, or stamped bottom.
+The detonator may in principle have a hollow, indented, or stamped bottom.

 In order to exclude shaped-charge effects it is preferred to use only flat bottom caps.

-The overall length of the blasting cap (A) is not defined.
-Since it has to contain all elements (B) to (G) it will commonly be not shorter than 45 mm and shouldn't be any longer than 80 mm.
+The overall length of the detonator is not defined.
+Since it has to contain all elements it will commonly be not shorter than 45 mm.

+The detonator shall be initiated by a safe, reliable, and internationally recognized means.
+Some examples are electric detonators, shock tube detonators, or electronic detonators.